Day of Remembrance (Japanese Americans)

-The Day of Remembrance (DOR, 追憶の日, Tsuioku no Hi) is a day of observance for the incarceration of Japanese Americans during World War II.
+The Day of Remembrance (DOR, 追憶の日, Tsuioku no Hi) is a day of commemoration for the incarceration of Japanese Americans during World War II.
+It is a day for Americans of Japanese descent to reflect upon the consequences of Executive Order 9066.
+The Day of Remembrance also creates a space for the facilitation of dialogue and informing the public about the repercussions of such government action.
 Events in numerous U.S. states, especially in the West Coast, are held on or near February 19, the day in 1942 that Executive Order 9066 was signed by President Franklin D. Roosevelt, requiring internment of all Americans of Japanese ancestry.
+Areas where people of Japanese descent were forced to relocate included Arizona, Colorado, Idaho, Utah, Wyoming, and Arkansas.
+There are events held in each of these states as well.
+Events are not only relegated to the Western United States and it is widely observed in other areas of the United States such as Alaska, Chicago, Philadelphia, New York City, and New England.

-Presidential Proclamation
+Presidential proclamation and reception to proclamation

-In 2022, President Joe Biden issued a presidential proclamation declaring February 19, 2022 as the national Day of Remembrance of Japanese American Incarceration During World War II.
+In 2022, President Joe Biden issued a presidential proclamation declaring February 19, 2022, as the national Day of Remembrance of Japanese American Incarceration During World War II.

-Congresswoman Doris Matsui released a statement noting that on Day of Remembrance, "the Japanese American community comes together to not only reflect, but to tell our story, teach others, and lift up the voices of our community" and noted that all Americans "share the charge to ensure that our country not only learns from, but never forgets its past."
+Congresswoman Doris Matsui released a statement noting that on Day of Remembrance, "The Japanese American community comes together to not only reflect, but to tell our story, teach others, and lift up the voices of our community," and noted that all Americans "Share the charge to ensure that our country not only learns from, but never forgets its past."